-Availability of infrastructure, such as water and sewer, sidewalks, schools and parks, roads, public transit, and other services, influences how and where growth occurs.
+Availability of infrastructure, such as water and sewer, sidewalks, schools and parks, roads, public transit, and other services, influences whether growth occurs.

 The 2040 LUP recognizes that alignment of future land use and infrastructure capacity and investment is integral to achieving the envisioned growth.
 Anchorage must identify and resolve existing and projected infrastructure deficiencies.